What is Functional Testing?

 Endurance Testing, also known as Soak Testing, checks whether the application can bear a sustained load over a long duration of time.
 Typically it is used to test for memory leaks in a system.

 This form of testing can be used to check whether an application delivers the same output consistently over a specified duration.
 Reliability Testing is extremely vital in mission-critical applications such as aircraft systems, nuclear plant processes, and medical equipment, among others.

 Baseline or Benchmark Testing refers to setting a standard for any new application under test.
 For instance, an application may be able to handle a load of 100,000 users in its first round of testing, which then becomes a benchmark for future testing.

-Functional and Non-Functional Testing are two pillars of the testing family.
+Functional and non functional Testing are two pillars of the testing family.
 Both are equally critical when it comes to meeting the end-users’ requirements.
-While Functional Testing looks at all the behavioural aspects of the application, Non-Functional Testing ensures the correct performance in a range of usage conditions.
+While Functional Testing looks at all the behavioral aspects of the application, non functional Testing ensures the correct performance in a range of usage conditions.